w3c/wai-tutorials/source/forms/instructions.html.erb.md

 <%= sample_start %>
 {:/nomarkdown}

-- All fields marked (required) must be completed.
+- All fields marked “required” must be completed.
 - Dates should all be typed in the format dd/mm/yyyy, (as in 21/07/2013).
 - Passwords must contain at least 8 letters and/or numbers.
 - Extra help can be found immediately after each field.